Sports Medicine - Physical Therapist: Education and Career Overview

 An online degree program in sports medicine gives participants the skills needed to enter the field as an athletic trainer. ...

-A sports medicine doctor works to prescribe treatment for professional and amateur athletes who have become injured.
-They may...
+A sports medicine doctor prescribes treatments for professional and amateur athletes who have become injured.
+They may work in...

 - Online Sports Medicine Courses and Training Programs